holdex/developers/docs/LEAVE_POLICY.md

 ### Reimbursable Leave

-1. In case of the agreement termination after 9 up to 5 unused Paid Leave days can be compensated based on the following formula:
+1. In case of the agreement termination after the Minimum Service Period, up to 5 unused Paid Leave days can be compensated based on the following formula:

    ```js
     compensation = monthlyRate / 30 * reimbersableDays